bfeng12/tabnabbing/README.md

 ## Blacklist Quick Start
 #### Option 1.
 Cloud Server
-1. `ip address here`
+`54.81.112.86`
+##### API Endpoints.
+- `54.81.112.86/blacklist` accepts a POST request with a parameter `url`, and blacklists that URL.
+- `54.81.112.86/check` accepts a POST request with a parameter `url`, and checks if that particular URL is blacklisted.
+Returns `{blacklisted: Boolean}`
+- `54.81.112.86/reset` accepts a POST request and resets the blacklist.
+This is used for testing purposes.

 #### Option 2.
 Setup on Local Machine
 >This is only for running the server on your local machine.
-We have a server setup at `IP Address`.
+We have a server setup at `54.81.112.86`.
 >Before starting, make sure that you have NodeJS and NPM installed on your computer.
 1. `cd blacklist/`
 2. `npm i`